entropy-flux/TorchSystem/README.md

             callback(self.id, batch, loss.item(), output, target)
 ```

+- ** Compiler **

+In DDD, aggregates can be complex, with multiple fields or dependencies that require specific rules for instantiation.
+Factories manage this complexity by encapsulating the creation logic.
+In modern machine learning frameworks, model creating go hand in hand with model compilation, so it makes sense to encapsulate the compilation process as a factory alike object that produces compiled aggregates.

-Then, we can create a compiled instance of the aggregate using the compiler class.
+In torchsystem can create a compiled instance of the aggregate using the compiler class.
 Let's say we have a model named `MLP`.

 ```python